klimashkin/css-modules-theme/README.md

   secondary: 'ac aa',
 }
 ```
 A-ha!
-So if we insert `styles.primary` or `styles.secondary` it will actually insert two real classnames: `ab aa` or `ab ac`, and we can simplify our component:
+So if we insert `styles.primary` or `styles.secondary` it will actually insert two real classnames: `ab aa` or `ab ac`, and we can simplify our component to:
 ```javascript
 import PropTypes from 'prop-types';
 import styles from './Button.css';